Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-that it was spun and woven and and try in Trion, Georgia.
+that it was spun and woven in Trion, Georgia.
 It was cut and sewn in Ashboro, North Carolina and shipped to you.
 And if you follow the box, you're going to end up in a field talking to a farmer and that supply chain, that dirt to shirt, field to finish, fiber fabric supply chain.

 00:56:52